-Ex-Illinois Gov. Blagojevich, granted clemency by Trump, sues for right to seek elected office again
+Ex-Illinois governor Blagojevich, granted clemency by Trump, sues for right to seek elected office again

-The 64-year-old was convicted of 18 felony counts of corruption in 2011, though several were later dismissed by a U.S. appeals court.
-Federal prosecutors had accused Blagojevich of corruption and campaign finance violations including seeking contributions in return for the U.S. Senate seat left vacant by then-President Barack Obama upon his election to the White House in 2008.
+The 64-year-old was convicted of 18 felony counts of corruption in 2011, although several were later dismissed by a U.S. appeals court.
+Federal prosecutors had accused Blagojevich of corruption and campaign finance violations, including seeking contributions in return for the U.S. Senate seat left vacant by President Barack Obama after his election to the White House in 2008.

 “I’ve got this thing, and it’s … golden.
-And I’m just not giving it up for nothing,” Blagojevich, who as governor had the right to appoint Obama’s successor, was recorded as saying in one federal wiretap.
+And uh, uh, I’m just not giving it up for ... nothing,” Blagojevich, who as governor had the right to appoint Obama’s successor, was recorded as saying in one federal wiretap.
 The former politician maintains his innocence.

 Following his arrest in 2008, Blagojevich was near-unanimously impeached, then removed from his governorship.
 (The Illinois House voted 114-1 to impeach, while the state Senate voted 59-0 to remove him from office.)
 The state Senate subsequently passed a resolution banning him from running for state and local office in Illinois.